HadirElnagdy/Android_Java_MealPlanner/README.md

 # PlatePal - Meal Planner App

-PlatePal is an Android app developed for meal planning and recipe management.
-It allows users to organize their meals, and discover new recipes.
+PlatePal, developed with Java and RxJava, is an intuitive Android app for seamless meal planning and recipe management.
+Users can explore recipes through engaging videos, utilize guest mode for accessibility, and efficiently plan meals with customizable tools.
+The "Saved" feature allows users to curate a personalized collection of favorite recipes.
+PlatePal offers a streamlined culinary experience tailored to users' needs.

 ## Features